yukatan/commangular/README.md

 ### Injection from angular context.

 Commands are instantiated using the angular injector, so you can inject any angular service the same way you'd do in a service or controller.
-You can inject on constructor or method (execute method) and thre is no diference, but the recomended way is to do it in constructor.
+You can inject on constructor or method (execute method) and there isn't diference, but the recomended way is to do it in constructor.

 ```javascript
 commangular.create('HelloWorldCommand',['$log','$http','MyService',function($log,$http,MyService) {